Our Top Picks

 "The 53 ball bearing mechanism features a 360° swivel."

-With nearly two thousand reviews, it’s clear that this classically designed reclining chair is a fan favorite.
+With thousands of positive reviews, it’s clear that this classically designed reclining chair is a fan favorite.
 Why?
 Customers love its super stylish design, comfort, ease of assembly and overall value.
 One reviewer even wrote that this chair was the best purchase she’s made in years!

-Available in six different colors—including durable, tear- and stain-resistant bonded leather—this recliner makes the perfect accent piece for a traditional living room, parlor, den or office space.
-Its tufted back and nail head details make it look lux (and way more expensive than it really is!), while its all birch frame makes it extra strong.
+Available in six different colors—including durable, tear- and stain-resistant faux leather—this recliner makes the perfect accent piece for a traditional living room, parlor, den, or office space.
+The tufted back and nailhead details make it look lux (and way more expensive than it really is!), while the wood frame makes it extra strong.

 Runner Up, Best Overall: Homelegance Glider Reclining Chair

-This reclining chair snagged the second spot on our list for its design, comfort level and ultra-affordable price tag.
-If you’re on the hunt for a cozy chair that won’t break the bank, Homelegance delivers: Its plush seating, strong bonded leather upholstery and gliding motion make this chair the perfect spot for a Netflix binge or reading session.
+This reclining chair snagged the second spot on our list for its design, comfort level, and ultra-affordable price tag.
+If you’re on the hunt for a cozy chair that won’t break the bank, the Homelegance Glider Reclining Chair gives you plush seating, bonded leather upholstery, and a smooth gliding motion all for an affordable price.
+It's the perfect spot for a Netflix binge or reading session!

 Best Massaging: Esright Massage Recliner Chair